purnesh42H/system-programming/my-malloc/README.md

 	- I am making sure that my block is always aligned so that while allocating memory I have to only allign the requested size.
 	- While traversing the linked list to find the free block I am keeping track of last visited node so the malloc function can easily extends the end of the heap if no fitting chunk found
 	- the split_block function in [utils.c](utils.c) cut the block passed in argument to make data block of the wanted size.
+	- I have kept the "char data[1]" field in my struct which marks the end of block.
+This helps us know that from here on the memory is allocated till size specified in size attribute of struct